-- 1 Insert a disc into the optical disc drive. - 2 If nothing appears on the desktop, then click Start, All Programs, and the desired DVD burning software to copy files to the disc.
+- 1 Close all running software applications. - 2 Insert a disc into the optical disc drive. - 3 If nothing appears on the desktop, then click Start, All Programs, and the desired DVD burning software to copy files to the disc.

 For instructions on how to use the software, see the help file on your DVD burning software.